E-r-1-c/networking-labs/01-layer2-switching/03-lacp-etherchannel-trunking/README.md

 The output confirmed:

-- Port-Channel1 was functioning as a trunk.
+- Port-Channel1 was operating as a trunk
-- VLANs 10 and 20 were allowed across the trunk.
+- VLANs 10 and 20 were allowed across the trunk
-- The logical interface was carrying multi-VLAN traffic.
+- Multi-VLAN traffic was carried over the logical interface

 ---

 ### STP EtherChannel Verification

-Verified that Rapid PVST+ recognized the EtherChannel as a single logical connection.

-Command used:
+STP operation was verified with:

 ```cisco
 show spanning-tree vlan 10